Board Oversight & Management Accountability for Digital Operational Resilience

 • Integration of third-party considerations into strategic business decisions and technology roadmaps

-• Establishment of robust due diligence processes with clear governance checkpoints and approval procedures
+• Establishment of solid due diligence processes with clear governance checkpoints and approval procedures

 • Implementation of continuous monitoring programs with defined KPIs and escalation triggers